zain455377/Portfolio/README.md

 # Portfolio
-Personal portfolio website built with HTML, CSS, JavaScript and React to showcase my work and resume.
+Personal portfolio website built with HTML, Tailwindcss, JavaScript and React to showcase my work and resume.